 I sometimes get tunnel vision and ignore these.
 Casts hit hard and sticking casts give you a damage boost with Boiling Blood, all the better to take down Bruiser armored baddies.
 It can be quicker in Tartarus to fire your casts at a semi-distant Pest or Witch instead of chasing them down.
 If you don’t have a call you don’t have that potential source of damage or support.
 I really like calls that are impactful with one bar like Zeus or Dio so you chuck those out more often and clear regular rooms faster.

 Tartarus has the steepest increase in difficulty on high heat and it’s the longest biome.
 If you’re flexible with your build and it’s attack-heavy, an instant 100% bonus attack damage from the Shackle is tough to top.
 Use it to punch through Tartarus quickly and see what gods are on offer, then adjust keepsakes before Asphodel.

 Obviously don’t, like, try to die but you can give up a little health against bosses to hit them a few more times if given the opportunity.
 For example, when Theseus does his call he’s totally open to attack.
 So you can dodge every explosion or you can dash around wailing on him, taking a few hits but possibly taking him out before he puts his shield back up.
 If you’ve got the health or extra defiances against the final boss, go to town instead of dodging.
 A clear with barely any health left is still a clear.

-I’ve done EM4 with 32 heat with several of my favorite aspects (and the Lucifer Rail for some reason).
+I’ve done EM4 with 32 heat with several aspects.
 For those runs I made the following adjustments:

 dropped a tick of Forced Overtime;